Repository open access offers a pathway to making research open without open access publishing fees.

 Honours and Masters Coursework Theses

-Honours and Masters Coursework candidates are welcome to submit their completed thesis to the Minerva Access repository.
+Honours and Masters Coursework students are welcome to submit their final theses to Minerva Access.
 This may be required by some schools or departments.

 Further support

-If you require assistance using Minerva Access, or have queries relating to existing Minerva Access records, please contact minerva-access@unimelb.edu.au.
+If you require help using Minerva Access, or have queries relating to existing Minerva Access records, please contact minerva-access@unimelb.edu.au.

-For enquiries relating to depositing research outputs in Minerva Access, including the submission of Author Accepted Manuscripts, please email research-outputs@unimelb.edu.au.
+For assistance depositing research to Minerva Access, please email research-outputs@unimelb.edu.au.

-For all enquiries regarding Melbourne Figshare, please contact the Digital Stewardship Team via their ServiceNow form.
+For enquiries regarding Melbourne Figshare, please contact the Digital Stewardship Team via their ServiceNow form.

-For other enquiries relating to open access, please contact your Faculty or Subject Liaison Librarians.
+For other enquiries relating to open access, please contact your discipline's Liaison Librarians.

 Author Accepted Manuscript (AAM) / Accepted version

 The version of an article, paper, book, or book chapter that has been accepted for publication.
-It is the author’s final manuscript version after peer review and revisions, but prior to the publisher’s copyediting, typesetting, and formatting results in a proof.
+It is the author’s final manuscript version after peer review and revisions.
+It is a version before the publisher’s copyediting, typesetting, and formatting results in a proof.

 Find out more about article versions on the Minerva Access website.